PunnawatSiri/PunnawatSiri/README.md

 - 👋 Hi, I’m @PunnawatSiri
 - 👀 I’m interested in vision-based intelligent maintenance for infrastructure.
-- 📕 I’m currently learning transport and geoinformation technology at KTH, Sweden + exchange student and visiting researcher at EPFL, Switzerland.
 - ✨ I’m currently working on Synthetic Damage for Crack Detection 🕹️ at IMOS lab in EPFL.
 - 🐧 I use Linux Mint btw.
 - 📫 Reach me for profession p.siripatthiti@gmail.com; for academic: punnawat@kth.se